dgomezde83/easy-xVerifySC/README.md

 One more piece of information will be requested to verify the contract:

 6. **"Smart Contract Address":**  Provide the address of the deployed smart contract.

+A prompt will ask you to confirm that you want to launch the verification process with the suggested mxpy command.
+Enter 'yes' or 'y' to confirm.

 Now, the verification process will start.
 It may take a few minutes to complete, and another few minutes to appear on the chain.
 Be patient!